 At this point, you are in the trees!
 It is a beautiful ride.
 We went through the round underpass, and along the quiet trail to Jaquier Road.
 Pay attention at this merge onto the street, below.
-If you have children with you, you might want to dismount at the “x” you see below, and cross the street at the crosswalk that is there.
+If you have children with you, you might want to dismount at the “x” you see below and cross the street at the crosswalk that is there.
 Adults can continue to the stop sign and ride across the street, continuing forward.

 The Jaquier Road trailhead has a large paved lot with portable restrooms.
 It is a good place to park if you want to ride from there to the east trail end, another 4.5 miles uphill.
 There is ample space for horse trailers.
-Keep in mind that walkers, joggers, dogs and equestrians may be on the trail.
+Keep in mind that walkers, joggers, dogs, and equestrians may be on the trail.
 Trail etiquette is to greet a horse and its rider, to reassure the horse.
-Dogs need to be on leash.
+Dogs need to be on a leash.

 We rode a little farther.
 Then we had a nice rest and looked at our trail map.

 When we turned around and went back, we whizzed downhill at a great speed!
 This is a great little stretch for a family or a casual ride as part of a busier day.